kkarpieszuk/wc-price-history/readme.txt

 == Changelog ==

+= 1.8 =
+* Added filter to modify the minimal price before it is displayed

 = 1.7 =
 * Added option to include sale price when counting minimal price (#41)
 * Added option to display line through over minimal price (#42)